secretstartups/handbook/customer-success/professional-services-engineering/project-mgmt/index.html.md

    - Availability

 2. PS Operations: Reviews team member availability, consulting with Regional Delivery Managers as needed, and adds a soft-allocation to the Kantata project schedule.
-   - This puts a temporary hold on the resources intended to work the project.
+   - This puts a temporary hold on the resources intended to work the project

 3. PS Operations: Research an appropriate Partner if it is determined that a GitLab team member is not available to work the project.
    - See the PS Ops [Partner Process](https://gitlab.com/gitlab-com/customer-success/professional-services-group/ps-leadership-team/ps-operations/-/wikis/home?_gl=1*8ixlcw*_ga*MTE1NzU1OTg3MS4xNjQ2MjQzNjU3*_ga_ENFH3X7M5Y*MTY2MjU2MjExNS4yMy4xLjE2NjI1NjIxNzIuMC4wLjA.#handshake-partner-process)
 4. PS Engagment Manager: Introduces the Project manager to the customer and assists with the set-up of the Project Prep call.
 5. PS Project Manager:  Conducts Project Prep meeting with the customer.
 The intention of this meeting is to explain HOW we work so that the customer understands how to best tsupport the successful progression of the project.
    - [Project Preparation call](https://docs.google.com/document/d/1fOmBxXf9MqYHQ8LZD5nIepu5WcFeTiwss59RJbd3BWE/edit?usp=sharing) includes the PM  and customer Project Lead counterpart (Engagement Managers and account team are optional)
-   - NOTE: Technical discussions are held for the customer project kick-off meeting.
+   - NOTE: Technical discussions are held for the customer project kick-off meeting

 #### Initiate

-6. PS Operations: Once a project has moved to Closed/Won in Salesforce, a project is updated to “in set-up” status in Kantata.
+6. PS Operations: Once a project has moved to Closed/Won in Salesforce, a project is updated to “in set-up” status in Kantata
    - A Project Lead is assigned: this can be a Project Manager, or Professional Services staff member
 7. PS Operations: If the Project Manager has not yet had the Project Prep meeting, then PS Ops will send [Welcome email](https://docs.google.com/document/d/1je9dqVJpFFMv7aw9WhPeQ8aufx6Sj3OZveqaHHd212w/edit?usp=sharing) and [existing customer initiation email](https://docs.google.com/document/d/1eNPXLmstMLoatpOBIhxrJgnPFgqYByPaJoFQRd2kz9U/edit?usp=sharing)
 6. Project Lead: Begins planning the project
-   - Conducts an internal project alignment meeting ([aka Intro call]((https://docs.google.com/document/d/1fOmBxXf9MqYHQ8LZD5nIepu5WcFeTiwss59RJbd3BWE/edit?usp=sharing)) which includes EM, PSE, TA, and opitionally the Project Coordinator, Regional Manager, AE, and/or SCM
+   - Conducts an internal project alignment meeting ([aka Intro call]((https://docs.google.com/document/d/1fOmBxXf9MqYHQ8LZD5nIepu5WcFeTiwss59RJbd3BWE/edit?usp=sharing)) which includes EM, PSE, TA, and opitionally the Project Coordinator, Regional Manager, AE, and/or CSM
    - Completes the Account Team to PS Transition issue template, located in the customer Epic
    - [Project Preparation call](https://docs.google.com/document/d/1fOmBxXf9MqYHQ8LZD5nIepu5WcFeTiwss59RJbd3BWE/edit?usp=sharing) (PM, PSE and/or Technical Architect and customer Project Lead counterpart)
    - If a CSM is assigned, follow [these steps](https://about.gitlab.com/handbook/customer-success/csm/engaging-with-ps/) outlining the engagement guidelines, throughout the customer project